Alps - Day 2 : Rain, Rice, and Lettuce

-The weather was bad the entire day.
-It already started raining in the morning.
+The weather was terrible the entire day.
+It had already started raining in the morning.
 We cycled first through St Vith and then weren't allowed to continue over the main road.
 After Dasburg we could follow the river Our.
-We passed Vianden, where we had spend another vacation with friends once.
+We passed Vianden, where we had spent a vacation with friends once.
 It was pretty flat along the river, but raining constantly.

 Suddenly I got a flat rear tire.
 We took the wheel out, which luckily was easy, as I hadn't tried it at home.
 We wanted to inflate the inner tire to search for the hole.
-That didn't work because the hole was so large any air flowed out immediately.
+That didn't work because the hole was so large that any air flowed out immediately.
 We started putting the spare inner tire on.
 Bram first wanted to check if there was nothing sharp left in the outer tire.
-Fortunately he didn't put his hand in because there was a razor sharp piece of 2 cm glass sticking straight through.
+Fortunately, he didn't put his hand in because there was a razor-sharp piece of 2 cm glass sticking straight through.

 Fixing the tire

 Bram told me what he had eaten for dinner while his parents were on vacation.
 For two days, he had eaten nothing but rice and lettuce.
 I asked what kind of sauce he ate with it.
 None.
 He only had just eaten plain rice with some lettuce.
 After the lettuce ran out he just ate rice for multiple dinners.
 He said it was too much trouble to also make sauce.
 On a different night he had eaten an entire kilo of sausage.
 I thought that could be tasty, but Bram said it wasn't.
 That was because it hadn't been cooked thoroughly.